Circling the Drain with Happy Customers

 With this kind of research there's always a temptation to exaggerate the statistical significance of any findings--after all, you don't want to go through all the effort just to publish a report that says, "nothing changed since last year."
 So I'm always skeptical when the report doesn't even make a passing reference to whether a change is meaningful or not.

-It could be that these four companies saw big fluctuations in their scores simply because they don't have many customers anymore and the sample size for those companies is very small.
+It could be that these four companies saw big fluctuations in their scores simply because they don't have many customers anymore and the sample size for those companies is small.
 There's nothing in the report to rule this possibility out.

 Theory 2: Die-Hards Exit Last